 - Sum up the learning.
-For example, "What have we learned about the items/objects/animals we have examined?" - Return to the success criteria and check off the learning behaviours demonstrated.
+For example, "What have we learned about the items/objects/ animals we have examined?" - Return to the success criteria and check off the learning behaviours demonstrated.

 SIMILARITIES DIFFERENCES

 alike although

 • also as opposed to

 • as • but

-as well as but not
+• as well as but not

-at the same time by contrast
+• at the same time by contrast

 • both contrary

-either or contrary to
+• either or contrary to

 equally conversely

 equivalent even though

 have in common despite

 in a similar fashion • differ

-in the same way different
+• in the same way different

 in addition different to/from

-• in common differs from
+in common differs from

 in like manner however

-just like in opposition
+• just like in opposition

 • like in spite of

 likewise instead

 most important less than

 not only but more than

 resemble nevertheless

 • same on the contrary

-similar on the other hand
+• similar on the other hand

 similarly opposed

 the same as opposition

 • too though

 unless

-unlike
+• unlike

 whereas

-• while
+while

 • yet

-How are these treats the same or similar?
+In what ways are these aerial animals the same or similar?

-Learning Intention:

-To notice things which are similar or somewhat alike

-Success Criteria:

-We will:

-- find or identify features or things which are similar or alike

-- put the similar features into a sentence

-- use a helper word to connect the ideas

-These words signal that something is similar.
-Use them in your sentences.

-- also

-- as well as

-- alike

-- both

-- like

-- too

-- same as

-Skills:

-- Comprehension: comparing similar features - Grammar: using signal words to connect similar ideas
+Learning Intention: To identify things which are similar or somewhat alike Skills: Comprehension: Comparing similarities Grammar: Using signal words to connect similar ideas.
+Success Criteria: We will: find or identify features or things which are similar or alike put the similar features or attributes into a sentence use a transition or signal word to connect the ideas Words to use in y • also • as well as • alike • both • like • likewise your discussions. • too • same • similarly

+COMPARING & CONTRASTING AGES 8-12 | © Literacy Teachers' Academy.
+Permission given to print this page for individual or class use.